membrane/api-gateway/distribution/examples/custom-websocket-interceptor/embedded/README.md

 2. Prepare a WebSocket client and server.
 The server should listen on port `8080`.
 The client should connect through port 9999.
    (Membrane Service Proxy already ships with an example WebSocket client and server (requiring NodeJS).
 Take a look at the `websocket-intercepting` example and run the `startWebsocket.[bat|sh]`.
-This will startup a server and client and do some communication.)-
+This will start up a server and client and do some communication.)-